laoban-dev/laoban/code/modules/laoban/ROADMAP.md

 ## guards should be able to compare a value. for example 'color=red' -done

-# restruct project so this depends on laoban-admin so that we just install it with `npm i -g laoban`
+# restructure project so this depends on laoban-admin so that we just install it with `npm i -g laoban`

 We still want to keep the two separate I think...